Hungry Healthy Happy

 This is a really forgiving and easy to adapt with other ingredients you have that need using up.
 You really can't ruin this dish if you use a little less of something or a little extra of something else (apart from the stock as you don't want it to be too watery) and you can cook it for a little longer if you aren't ready to eat it after the 4 hours cooking time.

-You can follow the recipe exactly, or add in different vegetables to suit your own tastes.
-Other veggies that work well are sweet potatoes, leek, parsnips, cherry tomatoes, bell peppers, swede, butternut squash and aubergine.
+Vegetables - Other vegetables that work well are sweet potatoes, leek, parsnips, cherry tomatoes, bell peppers, swede, butternut squash and aubergine (eggplant).
 You could even add some spinach towards the end for a bit of a green veggie boost.
 This is a great recipe to reduce food waste, as you can pretty much add anything.

-Slow cooker dishes either have a creamy based sauce (like this one) or a tomato based one.
-We love a creamy sauce when we want something comforting.
-However, you a rich and flavour packed sauce, you could swap the stock for a can of chopped tomatoes.
-Use a really good quality tinned tomatoes though, as you will really be able to taste the difference.
+Sauce - If you wanted a tomato based sauce, rather than a creamy one, you could swap the stock for a can of chopped tomatoes.
+Use really good quality tinned tomatoes though, as you will really be able to taste the difference.

 Shredded chicken, carrots, potatoes and herbs in a creamy sauce.

-We haven't served ours with anything expect some crusty bread (which is perfect for dipping in the creamy sauce), as this dish has everything in it already.
+We haven't served our slow cooker chicken stew with anything expect some crusty bread (which is perfect for dipping in the creamy sauce), as this dish has everything in it already.
 We added chunks of potato, to make it a filling and whole dish.

 However, if you want to leave the potatoes out of the casserole, then we have a few suggestions of what to serve it with: